Connect with others who understand.

 Graves’ Disease

-Graves’ disease is a common cause of hyperthyroidism that has also been associated with MS. Signs and symptoms of an overactive thyroid include:
+Graves’ disease is also associated with MS. Signs and symptoms of an overactive thyroid include:

 • Anxiety or irritability